 - Plane Pillow

-These days any airlines don’t provide their passengers with pillows.
+These days any airlines don’t provide their passengers with pillows on short haul (or even long haul if you fly Norwegian).
 I’ve tried many types of travel pillows and they either looked uncool or weren’t comfy.
 So far the best two I found were Trrtl Pillow and Giant Shrimp if you prefer to look geeky.

 Speaking of sleeping on planes, while I personally can sleep under any circumstances, you might want to pack these two items.
 Years ago many airlines used to hand both of these items for free, but nowadays you’ll be charged for everything.
 If you want to get a funny mask get a Pusheen Eyemask.

-- Headphones + extension if you’re an owner of an iPhone7
+- Headphones + Extension if you’re an owner of an iPhone7 or newer

-Most airlines don’t give away free headphones, so make sure to bring a pair before you embark on your adventure.
+Most airlines don’t give away free headphones unless on a long haul, so make sure to bring a pair before you embark on your adventure.

 I don’t know about you, but to me, every flight I’ve recently been on was freezing cold.
 And despite traveling from warm destinations to the other hot spot, socks are a must-have item.
 I have my fun emoji socks for long-haul flights.